UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 ### Top Container

 Top containers typically refer to pageable units, such as record cartons or document cases.
+Top containers also include non-circulating shared boxes and select audiovisual formats, such as audiotape, SFC Audio Open Reel, and film.

-#### To select an existing top container (such as a shared oversize box), simply browse for the correct record and link it to the resource record.
+#### To select an existing top container (such as a shared oversize box or videotape box), simply browse for the correct record and link it to the resource record.
 The location of the top container is already recorded in ArchivesSpace.

 ![browse](https://user-images.githubusercontent.com/62356141/81592808-812aed00-938c-11ea-832b-20e966142632.png)

 Use the "Keyword" search box to enter the top container information, then scroll down and click the "Search" button (not pictured here).

 ![browse_top_containers](https://user-images.githubusercontent.com/62356141/81593400-660cad00-938d-11ea-90df-2ad36f40ecbb.png)

 Now select the box and click "Link to Top Containers."
 ![select_top_container](https://user-images.githubusercontent.com/62356141/81593592-ae2bcf80-938d-11ea-9fe1-cc7af2864115.png)

 If applicable, use the "Child Type" and "Child Indicator" fields to record sub-containers such as folders.
 Make sure to put a " -- " between the subcontainer numbers as shown below.
 ![os_with_subcontainer](https://user-images.githubusercontent.com/62356141/81601208-96a61400-9398-11ea-8d7b-8d2ead7a7fdc.png)
 That's it!
 You have successfully added the top container to the resource record!
 Remember to save your work by clicking one of the "Save" or "Save Resource" buttons.

+TIP!: For those entering top containers and sub-containers for audiovisual materials, please note that there are distinct box types and child types for select Southern Folklife Collection audiovisual materials.
+Shared SFC AV boxes include: SFC Audiocassette box, SFC videotape box, SFC Digital Audiotape box, SFC Transcription disc box, FC Instantaneous disc box, SFC LP disc box, SFC 45-rpm disc box, SFC 78-rpm disc box, SFC 8-Track box, and SFC Minidisc box.
+Disntict SFC child or sub-container types include: SFC Audio Open Reel, SFC Audio Cassette.